Robotics and Automation Engineering Program Overview

 • Develop critical thinking and problem-solving abilities to construct robots by utilizing various fabrication technologies like 3D printing, CNC machining, and others and additionally, acquire proficiency in programming robots, including motion planning, path optimization, and control algorithms(Cognitive Skills)

-• Apply ethical considerations in the development of robot, automation and intelligent systems, including issues related to bias, privacy, and data security (Interpersonal Skill and Responsibility)
+• Apply ethical considerations in the development of robots, automation, and intelligent systems, including issues related to bias, privacy, and data security (Interpersonal Skill and Responsibility)

 • Stay up-to-date with the latest advancements and trends in the field of robotic and automation including both software and hardware (Interpersonal Skill and Responsibility)